Signs Of Domestic Violence You Should Know

 Another type of domestic violence is emotional abuse, wherein a person uses tactics to manipulate and control another person emotionally.
 For example, they may make you feel bad about yourself or insult, criticize, or humiliate you.

-With psychological abuse, the abuser might also threaten to hurt you or those you care about (including other family members, children, or pets).
+With psychological abuse, the abuser might also threaten to hurt you or those you care about (including other individuals in the family, children, or pets).
 They may dictate what you can do and with whom or control what you wear.

 They may also blame you for the abuse, making you feel like if you did better, you would be able to stop them from “having to” do it in the first place.
 They may also steal or damage your belongings.